 - 8 thick slices organic bacon, cut into 1/2-inch pieces

 - 1 medium organic onion, diced

 - 2 large fresh poblano chiles, roasted and peeled, seeded and chopped *see note

 - 2 ripe, medium-small organic tomatoes, roasted **see note, or one 15-ounce canned tomatoes, drained and chopped

 - 1 teaspoon kosher salt

 - ½ cup roughly chopped organic cilantro

 - Pick out any foreign particles from the beans, then rinse and place in a 4 quart pot or Dutch oven.
-Add 2 quarts water and remove any beans that float.
+Add about 2 quarts water and remove any beans that float.
 Soak beans for 4 to 8 hours.
 (You can also do a quick soak by boiling the beans for about 2 minutes then let them stand for 1 hour.)
 Drain beans.

-- Add 2 quarts fresh water to the pot of beans, add the pork and bring to a boil slowly.
+- Add 2 quarts fresh water to the pot of beans, and add the pork shoulder and bring to a boil slowly.
 Partially cover beans and simmer over medium-low heat, stirring occasionally, until the beans are tender, about 1 to 2 hours.

 - Cook the bacon in a large non-stick skillet over medium-low heat until crisp.
 Remove the bacon to a paper towel lined plate and discard all but 2 tablespoons of the bacon fat.
 Increase the heat to medium.
 Add the onion and chiles and cook until the onions turn a deep golden brown, about 8 minutes.
 Stir in the tomatoes and cook until all the liquid has evaporated.